 Students are entitled to refunds upon withdrawal (except CPE), subject to the following schedule:

 A. During the regular semester after the:

 First week Full tuition

-Second week 80% refund
+Second week

-Third week 50% refund
+Third week

-Fourth week 40% refund
+Fourth week

-Fifth week 20% refund
+Fifth week

 After the fifth week there is no refund.

 B. During the January interim and summer school: